Neil O'Brien: Parliamentary career

 O'Brien was elected as MP for the safe Conservative seat of Harborough at the 2017 general election with a majority of 12,429 and 52.3% of the vote.

 In May 2018, he founded the new think tank Onward, together with Will Tanner and Nick Faith.
 It is chaired by Daniel Finkelstein, the Conservative peer and columnist for The Times.

 Between August 2018 and July 2019, O'Brien was Parliamentary Private Secretary (PPS) to ministers at the Department for Business, Energy and Industrial Strategy.
 In August 2019, he was appointed as PPS to Justice Minister Robert Buckland.

 At the 2019 general election, O'Brien was re-elected as MP for Harborough with an increased majority of 17,278 and 55.3% of the vote.

 A co-founder of the hawkish China Research Group, on 26 March 2021, it was announced that O'Brien was one of five MPs to be sanctioned by China for spreading what it called "lies and disinformation" about the country.
-He was subsequently banned from entering China, Hong Kong and Macau, and Chinese citizens and institutions are prohibited from doing business with him.
+He was subsequently banned from entering China, Hong Kong and Macau, and Chinese citizens and institutions were prohibited from doing business with him.
+The sanctions were lifted on 30 January 2026 during a visit by Prime Minister Keir Starmer to China.

 During the COVID-19 pandemic, O'Brien was highly critical of several commentators in the UK who were, in his opinion, playing down the impact of the virus.
 He was a vocal proponent of lockdowns in order to suppress the coronavirus.
 However, he also promoted the UK government's "Eat Out to Help Out" scheme during summer 2020, which was subsequently labelled "epidemiologically illiterate" by some epidemiologists.

 During 2021, O'Brien and a number of other lockdown proponents authored a website they described as attempting to fight misinformation put out into the public debate by lockdown sceptics styling themselves as 'information warriors'.

 In May 2021, O'Brien was appointed as Prime Minister Boris Johnson's adviser on levelling up the UK.
 He had in September 2020 produced a detailed report setting out the case for levelling up.

 On 17 September 2021, O'Brien was appointed Parliamentary Under-Secretary of State at the Department for Levelling Up, Housing and Communities, during the second cabinet reshuffle of the second Johnson ministry.
 The role focused on the government's Levelling Up policy.